Mintbase/templates/blogchain/README.md

 ## Project Walkthrough

-Within the framework of blogchain, every blog manifests as a sophisticated smart contract, while each individual blog post is uniquely represented as a non-fungible token (NFT).
+Within the framework of blogchain, every blog manifests as an nft contract deployed from the Mintbase contract factory, while each individual blog post is uniquely represented as a non-fungible token (NFT).

 *NOTE: As a standard on Mintbase as we use the latest versions of Next.js we recommend using pnpm, but the package manager is up to your personal choice.*